BradleyEdelman/Alzheimers-MRI-Classification/README.md

 ### 00 Data Cleaning
 Prepares the dataset for classification by:
 - Accessing Parquet data from an AWS S3 bucket
+- Formatting and standardizing training data
-- Addressing class imbalance using synthetic data generation techniques
+- Assessing different approaches to address class imbalance (e.g. synthetic data generation, augmentation)
-- Formatting and standardizing data for evaluation and cross-validation <br />
+- Preprocessing test data for evaluation and cross-validation <br />

 ### 01 Random Forest
 Utilizes a Random Forest to classify AD, with steps that include:
 - Applying Principal Component Analysis (PCA) for dimensionality reduction and feature extraction
 - Cross-validation of classification results
+- Hyperparameter tuning
 - Permutation testing for statistical significance using parallel processing
 - Exploring feature importance <br />

 ### 02 Custom CNN
 Develops a custom convolutional neural network (CNN) to classify AD, focusing on:
+- Class weighting to address class imbalance
-- Hyperparameter tuning to optimize model performance
+- Hyperparameter tuning
 - Distributed training using TensorFlow's MirroredStrategy
 - The effect of class imbalance on class-specific classification accuracy <br />

 ### 03 ResNet50 Transfer Learning
 Implements transfer learning with the ResNet50 model, exploring:
-- Fine-tuning to improve classification accuracy
+- Fine-tuning the model to improve classification accuracy (with class weighting)
 - Prediction accuracy and complexity metrics as a function of model pruning <br />

 ### 04 Model Explainability